 But while Archer is the man who got away, Barbados remains key in the production line of West Indies cricketers.
 The side that sealed a series victory over England in February with a 10-wicket win was made up of six Barbadians.

-“Just like in India, it’s like a religion to us,” says Haynes on the passion for cricket in a nation that bears a population under 300,000 people.
+“Just like in India, it’s like a religion to us,” Haynes says on the passion for cricket in a nation that has a population under 300,000 people.

 “In our museum, we highlight all the Barbadians who went on to play Test cricket.
 We have a board that will fill up this room, and there’s more because the ones that are playing now, we can’t put them.
 You have to be retired.
 We might have to look for a building to put on display all the Barbadians that have played cricket for West Indies!”

 As we began our chat on the erroneous ways of CWI, it seems fitting that we return to it to cap it all off.